pglevy/stackedit/stephanie-blog.md

+---
+title: Joining SID-W as a Health and Nutrition Workgroup Co-Chair; What it Means to Me and Plans for the Future!

+---

 # Joining SID-W as a Health and Nutrition Workgroup Co-Chair; What it Means to Me and Plans for the Future!

 Last week, I was excited to learn I was chosen to serve as co-chair for the  [Health and Nutrition workgroup](https://sidw.org/workgroups/health-nutrition)  with the Society for International Development – Washington Chapter (SID-W).